The first question you might have about how to start a blog is the difference between a website and a blog?

-WordPress is used by nearly one-third of sites on the Internet, and for a good reason.
+Nearly one-third of sites on the Internet use WordPress, and for a good reason.

-It is so flexible because it can be modified to suit any style or design taste plus comes with bundles of functionality.
+It is so flexible because it can be modified to suit any style or design taste, plus it comes with bundles of functionality.

 Because the dashboard is the same on all three versions of WordPress, you will find it very easy if or when you upgrade.

-Your own WordPress self-hosted site is where true professional blogging happens.
+Your WordPress self-hosted site is where true professional blogging happens.

 It can be a bit confusing.
 What is the difference between WordPress premium and WordPress self-hosted?

-There are many good WordPress blog hosts around, so compare them to see which one is right for you.
+There are many excellent WordPress blog hosts around, so compare them to see which one is right for you.
 Most hosts now make installing WordPress very easy.

-The annual price of the WordPress business premium service is $300.00.
+The annual price of the WordPress.com business premium service is $300.00.

-So self-hosted can be more economical, as well as having the huge advantage of it being totally under your control.
+Self-hosted can be more economical and have the huge advantage of it being totally under your control.

-It is a little bit more hard work to set up rather than relying on the WordPress easy premium option.
+There is a little more work involved in setting up compared to the WordPress easy premium option.

-If you don’t have a lot of time to devote to blogging, but you want to write a post or two a month, Blogger is easily your best choice.
+If you don’t have a lot of time to devote to blogging, Blogger is easily your best choice.
+You can write a post or two a month and start learning how to blog.